Niykee/hello-world/README.md

 # hello-world

-Just another repository
-I love my life
+Nicole here, learning how to program because it is something I love doing.